Bale completes Tottenham return as he finally ends Real Madrid nightmare | Goal.com

 Just 20 appearances were taken in during the 2019-20 campaign, as transfer speculation raged and questions were asked of his commitment to Real – amid accusations of playing too much golf.

-Bale is, however, now back in the Premier League and ready to rekindle a lost spark.
+Bale is, however, now back in the Premier League and ready to rekindle a lost spark - with Spurs handing him their No.9 shirt.

 Jose Mourinho, who once tried to secure his signature when in charge of Madrid, has won the race for a player proven at the very highest level and will be hoping to see him make an immediate impact.